 This is great news for many international buyers, who often tend to prefer rural locations.
 Many countryside houses have lovely features, such as vaulted ceilings and fireplaces, and, once renovated, they transform beautifully into luxury residences.
 You will get much more house for your money in Abruzzo compared to more touristy regions like Tuscany.

-Earthquake risks
+Earthquake risks overplayed?

 A history of earthquakes in the Apennine mountains has put some house buyers off looking for property in the Abruzzo region.
 This is a shame, as Abruzzo is a large region and in the provinces near the Adriatic coast, the seismic risk is no higher than in it is in Rome.
 New houses should comply with anti-seismic regulations.

-Is buying property in Abruzzo a good investment?
+Is Abruzzo a good investment option?

 Purchasing a property in Abruzzo offers buyers the opportunity to enjoy a traditional Italian lifestyle surrounded by rugged landscapes, lush countryside and beautiful beaches.

-The rental appeal is definitely lesser in Abruzzo than it is in more touristy locations like Rome, Tuscany and Sicily.
-However it is affordable, which could be attractive to investors looking to build their portfolios.
+If renting out a property, the rental appeal is definitely lesser in Abruzzo than it is in more touristy locations like Rome, Tuscany and Sicily.
+However, there is less competition and property is affordable, which could be attractive to investors looking to build their portfolios.
+While Abruzzo is well-connected, it may not be as easily accessible as more central or northern regions of Italy, which could impact rental demand.

 It’s important to consider maintenance costs in Abruzzo, where older properties are common.
 Historic homes may require significant maintenance and renovation.